1. What is RDF?

 8. How can I help RDF?

 If you want to make a contribution to transforming the lives of rural under-privileged children, you can donate money, time, or services.
-You can join RDF as a member, volunteer and donate.
-Anything that you give will be gratefully accepted .
-Have any questions?
-Contact Us.
+You can join RDF as a membervolunteer and donate.
+Anything that you give will be thankfully accepted .
+If you want to know more about us and our work, please Contact Us

 9. Who are the current volunteers and educational partners?

-RDF is supported by a host of dedicated volunteers with varied expertise and assist us in specific areas of RDF operations.
+RDF is supported by a host of dedicated volunteers with varied expertise who always extend a helping hand in specific areas of our operations.